rolling-scopes-school/tasks/stage2/modules/technical-screening/README.md

   - Data types
   - Variables
   - Number methods
-  - String methods
-  - String templates
+  - String methods & String templates
-  - Ternary operator
+  - Ternary, Nullish Coalescing, Optional Chaining, and Logical Operators – Syntax and Use Cases
   - Switch case - examples where it can be useful
-  - Loops
+  - Loops - for, while, do while
   - Be able to discover cases of implicit data types conversion into boolean, string, number
   - Type conversions
   - Strict comparison